woohoolabs/yin/README.md

 ```

 To make things even easier, there are some `LinkProvider` traits in order to ease the development of
-`PaginationLinkProviderInterface` implementations for the built-in pagination strategies.
+`PaginationLinkProviderInterface` implementations of the built-in pagination strategies.
 For example a collection
 for the `User` objects can use the `PageBasedPaginationLinkProviderTrait`.
 This way, you only have to implement three
 really simple abstract methods: